 • Polyester offers a number of positive attributes, including vivid colouration that is resistant to fading and many stains.
 Polyester is vulnerable to oil-based stains, however, and also can shed or mat down in high-traffic areas.

-Bamboo, sisal, hemp, jute and seagrass rugs all are made from natural fibres and inherently eco-friendly for these sustainable materials.
-Natural rugs feel soft and luxurious underfoot an though they dye well, often are used to bring in hues and textures that complement the outdoor space.
+Bamboo, sisal, hemp, jute and seagrass rugs all are made from natural fibres and are inherently eco-friendly as sustainable materials.
+Natural rugs feel soft and luxurious underfoot and though they dye well, often are used to bring in hues and textures that complement the outdoor space.

 Indoor/outdoor rugs are offered in a wide range of constructions, so it’s good to know the terminology before your begin shopping.
 The three labels you’ll see the most often are hand-hooked, machine-made and braided styles.

 • Machine-made rugs are manufactured more quickly and efficiently via power looms that simultaneously weave several different colours.
 A variety of designs come out of this manufacturing process.
-To keep the price point affordable for consumers, these machine-made floor coverings tend to have less detailing and more basic materials than comparable hand-hooked rugs.
+To keep the price point affordable for consumers, these machine-made rugs tend to have less detailing and more basic materials than hand-hooked rugs.

 • Flatweave rugs—including flat-braided, corded-and-stitched, and kilim style rugs—have no pile.
 Instead of tufting, these outdoor rugs are made by either knotting or weaving polypropylene yarns together into a textile with less cushion.